thhart/stl-loose-exporter/README.md

 5. Click `Install` at the top.
 6. Navigate to and select the `stl_loose_exporter.py` file.
 7. Enable the add-on by checking the box next to it.
-8. Configure path and scale factor to be used
+8. Configure path and scale factor to be used.

 ## Usage